You can use the following options to improve the performance of GPUs on virtual machine (VM) instances :

 - Review the minimum CPU, GPU, and memory configuration required to get the maximum bandwidth available.

-Create your VM instance with attached T4 or V100 GPUs, see Adding or removing GPUs.
+Create your VM instance with attached T4 or V100 GPUs, see Creating VMs with attached GPUs.

 The image that you use to create the VM instance must have the Compute Engine virtual network interface (gVNIC) installed.
 For more information about creating VM instances that support the Compute Engine virtual network interface, see Creating VM instances that use the Compute Engine virtual network interface.